tblomseth/cordova-messagebox/README.md

 ## PLUGIN SETUP FOR IOS ##

-Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).
+Using this plugin requires [Cordova](https://cordova.apache.org).

+### Using Cordova CLI ###
+This install mode requires Cordova CLI and knowledge of how to use it.

+1. In your favorite shell issue the command `cordova plugin add https://github.com/tblomseth/cordova-messagebox`

+### Manual install ###

-1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
+1. Make sure your Xcode project has been [updated for Cordova 3](http://docs.phonegap.com/en/edge/guide_platforms_ios_upgrading.md.html#Upgrading%20iOS)
 2. Rename the `src/ios` folder to `MessageBox`, drag and drop it from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using `<script>` tags in your html file(s)